 In response, Uganda sent more troops.

 When I landed at Entebbe airport, I pictured in my head the Air France airplane hijackings during Idi Amin’s reign which landed here.
 Idi, the cannibal.
-Which reminds me, if you haven’t seen The Last King of Scotland about Amin’s terrible rule, you really should!
+Which reminds me, if you haven’t seen The Last King of Scotlandabout Amin’s terrible rule, you really should!
 It’s actually not based on as many truths as it leads you to believe, but still gets the main point across.
-I arrive in Uganda almost 5 months after the bombings when the city was recovering.
+I arrived in Uganda almost 5 months after the bombings when the city was recovered.

 I stayed in the same compound in Lugala as the couple I was connected with.
 I had a cute little one-bedroom house, complete with a twin size bed and mosquito net.
 Chester the German Shepherd was there to keep me safe from people and snakes alike.
 Although, I never felt unsafe in Lugala.
 I loved to take walks or hop on a boda-boda for a ride across town.